Purbachal: Background

 Dhaka has transformed into one of the busiest and most densely populated cities, leading to a significant shortage of adequate housing for its inhabitants.
 Consequently, some residential areas within Dhaka have become increasingly overcrowded and unsanitary, contributing to an unhealthy living environment.
 To alleviate the population pressure on Dhaka, it was imperative to develop the surrounding areas in a systematic manner and create additional high-quality permanent residential accommodations for the vast population.

 The complete detailed area plan was divided into five groups and a number of small locations.
 These were awarded to five firms—Development Design Consultants, Engineering and Planning Consultants, GBL Group, Sheltech, and BETS Consulting Services.

 Land use

-Within this urban area, 33 percent of the land is designated for residential buildings.
-Furthermore, 26 percent is allocated for roads and sidewalks, while 9 percent is devoted to essential infrastructure encompassing health, education, social, and utility services.
-Canals and lakes cover 8 percent of the area, with 7 percent dedicated to administrative and commercial functions.
-Additionally, 6 percent of the land is set aside for forests, eco-parks, and green spaces.
-Residential housing blocks occupy 6 percent, while 5 percent of the land is preserved for recreational purposes within this city.
+Within this urban area, 33% of the land is designated for residential buildings.
+Furthermore, 26% is allocated for roads and sidewalks, while 9% is devoted to essential infrastructure encompassing health, education, social, and utility services.
+Canals and lakes cover 8% of the area, with 7% dedicated to administrative and commercial functions.
+Additionally, 6% of the land is set aside for forests, eco-parks, and green spaces.
+Residential housing blocks occupy 6%, while 5% of the land is preserved for recreational purposes within this city.
+Government also announced to set up four police stations and six investigation centres in Purbachal.